emdupre/core-git-course/_episodes/01-local.md

 tracking it - that is, any changes made to this file will not be recorded by Git.

-## Add files to a Git repository
+## Add files to a git repository

-To tell Git about the file, we will use the `git add` command:
+To tell git about the file, we will use the `git add` command:

 ~~~
 $ git add journal.md